centria/design-and-documentation/docs/part3.md

 ## MarkDown

-Unlike previous examples, MarkDown is actually used quite often in documentation for software.
+Unlike previous examples, *MarkDown* (MD) is actually used quite often in documentation for software.
 One main reason is that the **REAMDE.md** files in *git repositories* are in fact markdown files (md is short for markdown).
+There are several different *flavors* to markdown, which means slight changes to syntax.
+We are usually using the **GitHub Flavored Markdown (GFM)**.

 In most gits (there are more than just GitHub), the first file you notice is the **README.md** file, as it is rendered into more human readable format in the git repository starting page.
 README history dates back to the first commercial computer programs, which were shipped with a README file with them.
 The file usually contained all the crucial information, such as how to compile and run the program.